-Fast Retailing has established targets for reducing greenhouse gas (GHG) emissions by FY2030.
-These have been recognized as science based targets (SBT) by the SBT Initiative, in accordance with the Paris Agreement.
-As compared to FY2019 levels, our certified targets include reducing Scope 1 and 2 emissions (derived from energy
+Fast Retailing has established targets for reducing used at our own stores and major offices) by 90% and greenhouse gas (GHG) emissions by FY2030.
+These have reducing Scope 3 emissions (from the production of raw been recognized as science based targets (SBT) by the materials for products, fabric production and garment SBT Initiative, in accordance with the Paris Agreement.
+As manufacturing) by 20% by FY2030.
+We will also further compared to FY2019 levels, our certified targets include strengthen our efforts to achieve net zero GHG emissions reducing Scope 1 and 2 emissions (derived from energy by 2050.